-Globally only 22 percent of managers and 31 percent of senior leaders are getting upskilling opportunities.
+Only 22 percent of managers and 31 percent of senior leaders are getting upskilling opportunities.
 That might explain why only 31 percent of non-managers believe that their leaders are willing to give them time and resources for upskilling or reskilling.

 That last data point certainly suggests while all respondent groups support the concept of skills and career development, there is no overarching culture of learning and development at play, and no internal mechanisms to allow people to seek internal re-/skilling opportunities.